* First-quarter sales, profit top Wall Street estimates

-SAN FRANCISCO, April 18 (Reuters) - EBay Inc reported better-than-expected increases in quarterly sales and profit on Wednesday, driven by growth in the e-commerce company’s Marketplaces and PayPal businesses.
+SAN FRANCISCO, April 18 (Reuters) - EBay Inc said quarterly sales and profit grew more than expected and raised its 2012 forecasts, citing growth in the e-commerce company’s Marketplaces and PayPal businesses.

-EBay shares have gained more than 15 percent so far this year, more than double the gain of rival Amazon.com, on optimism about a growth recovery at its online Marketplaces business and an expansion of PayPal from its online roots into physical stores.
+The stock has gained more than 15 percent so far this year, more than double the gain of rival Amazon.com, on optimism that growth has resumed at eBay’s online Marketplaces business and an expansion of PayPal from its online roots into physical stores.

 That suggests management’s strategy of turning around its online Marketplaces while expanding PayPal is working.

 “Marketplaces is improving and PayPal continues to gain market share and that’s without any contribution from the offline initiatives,” Sebastian said.

 EBay’s online marketplaces, the largest in the world, have lagged the growth of e-commerce and Amazon.com for several years.